 This page is part of a series of pages that consider cutting techniques used with flags (or slabs, if that's what you call 'em).
-The first page examined the basic principles of cutting-in: this page looks at how the layout for a Skewed Radius is prepared; related pages consider other cut features such as notches, curves and flagged radii.
+The first page examined the basic principles of cutting-in: this page looks at how the layout for both a Single-Cut Skewed Radius and a Double-cut Skewed Radius are prepared; related pages consider other cut features such as notches, curves and flagged radii.
 See the menu above right or the related pages listing at the foot of this page for a more comprehensive guide to what's available.

 A skewed radius is yet another option for taking flagstone paving around a corner.

-It isn't as aesthetically pleasing as, say, a ring or fan radius , but it does have the benefit of minimising the amount of cutting required, and so it is being increasingly used as an option on projects where installers with the genuine skills and knowledge required to construct a more decorative solution might be difficult to find.
+It isn't as aesthetically pleasing as, say, a ring or fan radius , but it can have the benefit of minimising the amount of cutting required, especially when a single-cut version is used, and so it is being increasingly used as an option on projects where installers with the genuine skills and knowledge required to construct a more decorative solution might be difficult to find.

-In essence, the radius is separated by radial 'spokes' into a series of sectors and each sector is flagged square to the preceding spoke radial, until the angle between the transverse course of flags and the arc of the kerbline (or back line) becomes overly obtuse (c.
-105°) whereupon a new spoke radial is established by cutting the leading edge of a transverse course and starting a new sector.
+On a single-cut version, the radius is separated by radial 'spokes' into a series of sectors and each sector is flagged square to the preceding spoke radial, until the angle between the transverse course of flags and the arc of the kerbline (or back line) becomes overly obtuse (c.
+105°), or a specific sector length has been reached, whereupon a new spoke radial is established by cutting the leading edge of a transverse course and starting a new sector.

 Using inboard cutting techniques will eliminate small pieces and create a more competent layout, with less risk of breakages.